 Check the back of the sales receipt for a contract before signing a sales receipt.
 Ask yourself-why would I be asked to sign a sales receipt in the first place?
 Turn the receipt over and see if you are agreeing to the seller's "sales contract" at the same time.

 Such a seller will not make it easy for you to make a return.
 It is not unusual for large stores to throw up smokescreens in order to discourage you from returning an item.
-They might state that they won’t take it back because they won’t know if the item is the same as what they’ve sold.
-Or, if you’ve had an appraisal, they might say that the appraiser is not “independent.”
-They won’t return your calls, or they might insist that you get another laboratory report or yet another appraisal.
-This will cost you not only money but valuable time, effort, and energy.
+They might state that they won't take it back because they won't know if the item is the same as what they've sold.
+Or, if you've had an appraisal, they might say that the appraiser is not "independent.''
+They won't return your calls, or they might insist that you get another laboratory report or yet another appraisal.
+This will not only cost you money, but also valuable time, effort, and energy.

 Tip: Your local jewelers and online sites will usually give you unconditional money back guarantees.

 Insist these items be included in writing on your receipt: